lukadfagundes/sunny-stack/README.md

 3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

+## 📜 Code of Conduct

+This project adheres to the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md).
+By participating, you are expected to uphold this code.
+Please report unacceptable behavior to luka@sunny-stack.com.

 ## 📄 License